MrGreenTea/mtg_bot_serverless/readme.md

 We use [scryfall's API](scryfall.com/) so you can use their search syntax.

 # Deploy
-install requirements with `pip install -r requirements.txt -t vendored`
+install requirements with `pip install -r requirements.txt -t src/vendored`

 install serverless with `npm install -g serverless` or just use `npx serverless`